pip-services/pip-services-docs/content/en/python/mongodb/connect/mongodb_connection.md

 > is_open(): bool

-- **return**: bool - true if the component has been opened and false otherwise.
+- **return**: bool - True if the component has been opened and False otherwise.

 #### open